 6. Using Technology for Great Restaurant Service

 All the restaurants that we are operating now, all our POS Systems are cloud-based.
 Every recipe is defined in the system.
 Food consistency is maintained even if the chef is not there.
-If you use technology in the right way, things can really work well for you.”
+If you use technology in the right way, things can work well for you.”

 (i) Online Restaurant Reservations